 So what do we know about complex systems?
-The basic aim of this introductory interdisciplinary course is to present a suite of theories and ideas that have evolved over the last couple of decades in the pursuit of understanding complex systems.
-The central focus will be on understanding small-scale mechanisms that give rise to observed systemic phenomena.
-Students will be encouraged to see how different areas connect to each other and, just as importantly, where analogies break down.
+My basic aim in this introductory, interdisciplinary course is to impart knowledge of a suite of theories and ideas and tools that have been evolved over the last century in the pursuit of understanding complex systems.
+We'll touch on everything from physics to sociology, from randomness to cities to language.
+Throughout the course, we'll maintain a focus on (1) real small-scale mechanisms that give rise to observed macro phenomena, (2) scaling phenomena, and (3) complex networks, allowing us to explore how seemingly disparate systems connect to each other-the phenomenon of universality-and, just as importantly, where tempting analogies break down.